AustinFinell/xmas.wave/README.txt

 Wave is a game originally created by RealTutsGML on Youtube

-This is my version of the game to learn more game development and programming fundamentals
+This is my version of the game to learn additional programming fundamentals and git

+##Project Outline

+Create a game with the goal of avoiding ornaments flying around the screen

+Have character as a Christmas tree

+Ornaments Appear on character if hit?

+Arcade High-Score Page after game